omartin2010/jetson-object-detection/README.md

-# jetson_object_detection
+# NVIDIA Jetson Object Detection
 Object Detection on Jetson TX2
-A subsent of a project to do object detection (toy detection really) on a jetson TX2 Lego Robot.
+A subset of a project to do object detection (toy detection really) on a Jetson TX2 powered Lego Robot.
 For example, here are samples of the two classes of objects the model included in this repo can detect :<br>
 <br>
-Insert IMAGE 1 - class = similar to lego blocks <br>
+Insert IMAGE 1 - class = Similar to lego blocks <br>
 Insert IMAGE 2 - class = Rubik Cube <br>

+See [here](https://www.youtube.com/watch?v=w8ZtLOhuymo) for an actual example of a video recording of what it's doing.
+The idea is that this piece of software is to provide a robot the coordinates so that the robot can actually pick up and move these objects around.

 Outstanding issues:

 - [ ] Tracking Stability :
     - [ ] Find a way to remove dangling processes (maybe garbage collecting some unused queues...???)
-    - [ ] Need to debug processes when there are 4-5 objects... seems to get confused.
-    - [ ] Abiltity to track N objects
-    - [ ] Validate that we can remove all objects and they dissapear
-    - [ ] Check that K4A still works all the time when removing objects.
-- [X] Ability to record video
+- [X] Ability to record video:
+    - [X] ~~Save to temp file~~
-    - [ ] Save to temp file : upload to blob in proper structure (/date/...)
+    - [ ] Upload to blob in proper structure (/date/...)
-    - [ ] Send it to cloud destination (local storage, azure blob, OneDrive)
-    - [ ] Use logic app to send to onedrive
+    - [ ] Use logic app to send to onedrive if need be
-- [ ] Ability to save image :
+- [ ] Ability to save image (for future trainings):
+    - [ ] Save to temp file
+    - [ ] Upload to blob
 - [ ] Move video display to its own task
+- [ ] Improve model - take more pictures

 Solved issues: